Modurail/Publications/Operations/2022/Operating Protocols.md

 * Model railroading is a great hobby that attracts people of all ages, backgrounds, and experience levels.

-* We encourage NGM members to become join the National Model Railroad Association (NMRA).
+* We encourage NGM members to join the National Model Railroad Association (NMRA).
 The local chapter of NMRA is the Piedmont Division which covers metro Atlanta and most of North Georgia.